uaineteine/GitPusher/README.md

 A source control productivity booster.
 This program stores your current development branch and remote, both committing and pushing all changes with a single argument input.
 This is ideal for rapid commits and pushing when the development becomes intense.

+I developed this app during my honours year to minimise the risk to RSI.

 ![screen](https://raw.githubusercontent.com/uaineteine/GitPusher/release/screenshots/b2.0.3.png)

-**Note:** this program is in beta, bugs are to be expected until full release.
+**Note:** this program is in beta bugs are to be expected until full release, however please report any findings to me and I will attempt fix them ASAP :)

 ### Requires: